Table of Contents

 Management of cirrhosis in pregnancy

 Pregnant patients with liver cirrhosis are managed the same way as with those who are not pregnant.
-Screening procedures for the identification of serious complications including the presence of bleeding from esophageal varices are recommended.
+Screening procedures for the identification of severe complications including the presence of bleeding from esophageal varices are recommended.
 Portal pressure and esophageal varices are addressed by giving beta blockers.
 Acute bleeding from varices should be managed promptly.

 Acute Acetaminophen Overdose during Pregnancy

 Manifestations of acetaminophen toxicity are nonspecific and can include nausea, vomiting, sweating, fatigue, and pallor.
-The management depends on the dosage of the drug taken and the span of time that has elapsed from the ingestion.
+The management depends on the dosage of the drug taken and the span of time that has elapsed from ingestion.
 The most commonly used antidote for acetaminophen toxicity is N-acetylcysteine.

-Review Question on Liver Diseases of Pregnancy
+Overview of Liver Diseases of Pregnancy